cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari.rst

 appropriate service.
 It can be scaled horizontally for performance.
 A load balancer, if desired, can be placed in front of the nodes running the service.

-- Using the Ambari UI, add additional hosts for the ``CDAP Gateway/Router Service`` to additional machines.
+- Using the Ambari UI, add additional hosts for the ``CDAP Router Service`` to additional machines.
-- Start each ``CDAP Gateway/Router Service`` role.
+- Start each ``CDAP Router Service`` role.

 CDAP Kafka
 ..........